toncho11/SPARK_examples/README.md

 # SPARK_examples
-Provides samples and installation notes on how to use SPARK with empahasis on Python and Windows.
+Provides samples and installation instructions on how to use Spark with Python on Windows.

 # Installing Spark:
 * download Spark.
 The download file should be similar to spark-3.2.1-bin-hadoop3.2.tgz